MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Ever_Succeeded** - Indicates whether user succeeded to sign in in between immediate and scheduled events.

-- **Has_Existing_Account** - Used to check whether user has an existing accounts after a failed sign-in attempt.
+- **Has_Existing_Account** - Used to check whether user has an existing account after a failed sign-in attempt.

 - **Type** - Type of event, which currently has two values: immediate (event is sent immediately after sign in fails) and scheduled (event is sent after a scheduled time period).